Linear Model and Extensions: To model or not to model?

-In the last two examples, the residuals indeed show some nonlinear relationship with the covariates and the fitted value.
+In the last two outcome models \eqref{modelY3} and \eqref{modelY4}, the residuals indeed show some nonlinear relationship with the covariates and the fitted value.
 This suggests that the linear function can be a poor approximation to the true conditional mean function.